 In addition, the color was not a flat matte nor shiny, but it felt like a velvet matte that settled comfortably on the lips.
 It isn’t transfer-proof and I did feel the need to re-apply it after 3 hours for a vibrant color payoff.
 Moreover, it does leave a subtle stain behind on the lips.
 On the downside, the product fades unevenly leaving flakes of product behind after some time.

 In my opinion both the products fulfill their promise of giving the perfect blue toned red color payoff.
 Unfortunately, I don’t see myself repurchasing Ruby Woo, given I can pair my essence lip liner with the Revlon Balm.
 The combination gives me the same vibrant color, wear=time and superior comfort for less than half the price!
 I can sense some raised eyebrows here, but I highly recommend Ruby Woo to anyone who loves it already.
 Ruby Woo is perfect, if you are looking for a traditional matte red lipstick that is long-wearing and someone who doesn’t care for the formula.
 But all those of you who are beginners and specially on a budget, I would highly recommend the Revlon one for sure!
+And, the best part, both are available from Al-Fatah.

 So, this is it from our side.
 Do comment below and let us know which one is your favorite and why?
 We’d love to hear from you!!